Vimal-raj-2004/genai_chatbot/README.md

 # genai_chatbot
 A secure Python chatbot built using the Google Gemini API with dotenv-based API key protection.
 This project helps beginners and developers learn Gemini integration, build custom chatbots, automate text tasks, and prototype AI-powered applications.
-Ideal for learning, experimenting, and extending into web or mobile apps
+Ideal for learning, experimenting, and extending into web or mobile apps.

+---
 ## 📌 Uses

 This project can be used for:

-- Learning the Google Gemini API in Python
+- Learning the Google Gemini API in Python.
-- Building secure AI applications using `.env`
+- Building secure AI applications using `.env`.
-- Creating custom chatbots and assistants
+- Creating custom chatbots and assistants.
-- Developing backend AI-powered services
+- Developing backend AI-powered services.
-- Automating tasks (summaries, code, text processing)
+- Automating tasks (summaries, code, text processing).
-- Prototyping AI features for websites or apps
+- Prototyping AI features for websites or apps.
-- Educational and research purposes
+- Educational and research purposes.

+---

 ## 🖥️ Installation